Woodbridge, Suffolk: Governance

 Woodbridge lies in the East Suffolk district of the shire county of Suffolk.
 It is a civil parish; the town council, which is based at Woodbridge Shire Hall has a mayor and 16 councillors elected for four wards.
 The town is currently represented by the Labour MP Jenny Riddell-Carpenter in the Suffolk Coastal parliamentary constituency.
-The county councillor is the Liberal Democrat Caroline Page.
+The county councillor is the Liberal Democrat Ruth Leach.

 In 1894 Woodbridge became an urban district which became part of the administrative county of East Suffolk in 1889, the district contained the parish of Woodbridge.
 On 1 April 1974 the district was abolished and became part of Suffolk Coastal in the non-metropolitan county of Suffolk.
 A successor parish was formed covering the same area as the former district and its parish.
 In 2019 Woodbridge became part of East Suffolk district.

 Education and the arts

 The town has state and grant-aided primary and secondary education at Farlingaye High School, Woodbridge Primary School, Kyson Primary School, and St Mary's Church of England Voluntarily Aided Primary School.
 The co-educational independent Woodbridge School has junior and senior departments and facilities for boarding.

 Woodbridge has a community brass band, the Excelsior, formed in 1846, which makes it the oldest in East Anglia.
 There is a local radio station.
 The town also has a two-hectare (5-acre) walled park.
 Also of interest ecologically are the Quaker Burial Ground and Fen Meadow, 2.67 ha of traditionally managed grassland.